Unsupervised Domain Generalization for Person Re-identification: A Domain-specific Adaptive Framework: Conclusion

 \section{Conclusion}

-In this paper, we introduce an unsupervised DG-ReID task, where there is no available label during training.
-We propose a domain-specific adaptive framework to solve this task, which can reduce the impact of inter-domain interference during pseudo-labeling and enhance the robustness of the model in the unseen domain.
-Experimental results confirm the efficacy of the proposed method.
-Also, our method achieves the competitive results in the supervised DG-ReID case and the UDA-ReID task versus the recent methods.
+This paper proposes an unsupervised DG-ReID task, where there is no available label information in all source domains.
+It is more challenging than the typical DG person ReID task.
+Considering there exist two problems in the task, including the inter-domain interference during pseudo-labeling and the domain discrepancy between the source and target domains, we propose a unified method to simultaneously solve the two issues, called domain-specific adaptive framework (DSAF), which can reduce the impact of domain interference to produce the reliable pseudo-labels and enhance the robustness of the model in the unseen domain.
+We conduct extensive experiments on multiple benchmark datasets to confirm the efficacy of the proposed method.
+Moreover, we convert the UDG-ReID task to the UDAw/oSL-ReID task, which can obtain the competitive results using our method when compared to the strong UDA-ReID baselines.